bmancini55/building-lightning/src/chapter_1.md

 LND has two ways we can interact with it from code: a [REST API](https://api.lightning.community/#lnd-rest-api-reference) and a [gRPC API](https://api.lightning.community/#lnd-grpc-api-reference). gRPC is a high performance RPC framework.
 With gRPC, the wire protocol is defined in a protocol definition file.
 This file is used by a code generators to construct a client in the programming language of your choice. gRPC is a fantastic mechanism for efficient network communication, but it comes with a bit of setup cost.
 The REST API requires less effort to get started but is less efficient over the wire.
 For applications with a large amount of interactivity, you would want to use gRPC connectivity.
 For this application we'll be using the REST API because it is highly relatable for web developers.

-### API Client
+### LND API Client

-Inside our `server` sub-project, exists the start of an LND REST API client that we'll use for this application.
+Inside our `server` sub-project is the start of code to connect to LND's REST API.
+We'll add to this for our application.

 Why are we not leveraging an existing library from NPM?
 The first reason is that it is a nice exercise to help demonstrate how we can build connectivity.
 Lightning Network is still a nascent technology and developers need to be comfortable building tools to help them interact with Bitcoin and Lightning Network nodes.
 The second and arguably more important reason is that as developers in the Bitcoin ecosystem, we need to be extremely wary of outside packages that we pull into our projects, especially if they are cryptocurrency related.
 Outside dependencies pose a security risk that could compromise our application.
 As such, my general rule is that runtime dependencies should generally be built unless it is burdensome to do so and maintain.